-My relationship to clay is centered around feeling.
-Wielding the process of using clay as a coping mechanism, I use its familiarity in a fight against overwhelming, unwanted, and intrusive thoughts.
-The repetitive process of making transforms disorganized and chaotic thoughts into cohesion, allowing me to view things with new clarity.
-My work ranges from unfired sculpture to functional pottery.
-By purposefully leaving marks made when building I am equating the malleability of clay with the malleability of my mind.
-My work is a visual representation of my mind and body working through intrusive and repetitive thoughts.
-Whether it’s the tactile qualities of clay or an emotional journey I take while making, I’m using clay to cope with unwanted experiences.
+The comfort of clay helps me cope with uncomfortable experiences in my life.
+I use the familiar, tactile experience of clay to fight against the exceedingly intrusive thoughts that plague my mind.
+By using the intimacy of clay and the slow meticulous process of handbuilding, I am free to find focus and mental clarity to change the narrative my mind creates.
+This repetitive process of making transforms disorganized and chaotic thoughts into cohesion.
+To release the tension held in my body I transfer my obsessive thoughts to an obsessive, tactile experience.
+By purposefully leaving marks made when building I am paralleling the malleability of clay with the malleability of my mind.
+Ranging from unfired sculpture to functional pottery, my work is a visual representation of my mind and body working through intrusive and repetitive thoughts.
+Whether it’s the tactile qualities of clay or an emotional journey I take while making, I’m using clay to cope with undesirable experiences.